Had a nice little shoot on Friday last with the Japan Times.

 Sorry it has been a while since I posted here.

-Have been very busy with other jobs and my kids were on Spring Break which has pretty kept me away from the computer.
-But been plotting and planning in my limited free time and hope that I will be able to post a bit more regularly for the rest of the year.
+Have been very busy with other jobs and my kids were on Spring Break which has pretty much kept me away from the computer.
+But been plotting and planning in my free time and hope that I will be able to post a bit more regularly for the rest of the year.

-It has been a quiet spring photographically too as I seem not to have had enough time to head out and shoot anything much for myself.
+It has been a quiet spring photographically too as I seem not to have had many opportunities to head out and shoot anything much for myself.
 A few weeks ago I did manage to get along to another one of my regular left-wing protest however.
 This one was related to a court case going through the glacial Japanese justice system that questions the legality of land appropriated from farmers for the construction of Narita Airport.
 Protesting against Tokyo’s international airport, which has been in operation since 1972, may seem like rather old news but the story of the abuses the farmers suffered and the actions they undertook to stop its construction is more complicated and it is easy to see why some of these old guys are not just letting it go, as I have written before.
 This article on the subject by journalist, William Andrews does a better job of explaining some of the history and personalities involved too.

 Apart from William Andrews and the ever interesting David McNeill, who occasionally get articles on the Japanese extreme- left through an editor’s “public interest” filter this is still a relatively unknown and massively under-reported section of Japanese society and that fact has been interesting me for many years.